On the main island of Honshu lies the prefecture of Hyogo. Just to the west of Osaka and Kyoto you'll find the harbour city of Kobe.

 I know the rules well, but the amusingly designed guide made for a nice personal memento:

-Included in our Day Use Ticket package was:
+Included in the Day Use Ticket package

 - Limited use of onsen – multiple hot and cold (yeah – right!) internal pools, plus two rotemburo pools outside